HuiLin0220/brighteye/README.md

 # Introduction
 This algorithm is for the stenosis detection task in [JustRAIGS Challenge](https://justraigs.grand-challenge.org/), which was held at ISBI 2024.
-We are ranked **3rd**!
+We are ranked **xx**!

 Our publication:  XX [Arxiv](https://arxiv.org/abs/2310.14961)